Practitioner Motives to Use Different Hyperparameter Optimization Methods: Methods

-\paragraph{Data Analysis} By analyzing the survey responses, we sought to learn how frequently practitioners tend to choose which HPO methods to pursue specific goals, given which contextual factors.
-We extracted the number of identical responses and interrelated them.
+\paragraph{Data Analysis} By analyzing the responses to the online questionnaire, we sought to learn how frequently practitioners tend to choose which \ac{HPO} methods to pursue specific goals, given which contextual factors.
+To prepare the analysis, we discarded all responses from participants who did not complete the questionnaire.
+We only analyzed completed survey responses.
+We extracted the number of identical responses and related them to each other.

-Several survey respondents aborted the questionnaire before completing it.
-We filtered out incomplete responses by identifying the last completed study section.
-This enabled us to incorporate incomplete survey responses into our analysis.
-By including incomplete responses, we were able to increase the number of responses to our questionnaire by 40 participants who would otherwise have been excluded from the study.
-After the analysis, we created visualizations that depict answer frequencies and their relationships.